NKryst/NKryst/README.md

 - 👋 Hi, I’m @NKryst
 - 👀 I’m interested in NLP - AI
 - 🌱 I’m currently learning data Analysis, Apis , Building Applications
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ask questions and discuss ideads to the repositories that you want

 <!---
 NKryst/NKryst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.